JPolacek/JPolacek.github.io/README.md

 from `jpolacek-dot-com`.
 This will build the React app with `npm` and then deploy the page to the `gh-pages` branch using `gh-pages -d build`.
 This deployment structure was kicked off following [these instructions](https://www.letsreact.org/deploy-react-js-application-to-github-pages/).
+After deploying, you will need to go to Settings > Pages > Custom Domain and update the domain to jakepolacek.com.
+I'm sure there's a way to fix this, but I really don't want to mess around with this site too much rn.

 ## Random learnings